-Based on Friedman's theory for the comparation study in the mother versus father role's prefer to the eight principles of family system theory are: triangles, differentiation of self, nuclear family emotional process, family projection process, multigenerational transmission process, emotional cutoff, sibling position, and societal emotional process (Flouri, 2010).
-Based on family systems theory, In the Indonesian context: Mothers traditionally take on the primary caregiving role, which includes preparing and feeding complementary foods to their infants.
-They carefully monitor food safety and hygiene practices, observe how their babies respond to new foods, and create a comfortable feeding environment that nurtures positive eating habits.
+Based on Friedman's theory, it shows that in child development, a balanced parental role is needed, fathers and mothers together provide care for children to maintain normal growth and development.
+Based on family systems theory, in the context of Indonesia, mothers traditionally take the primary caregiving role, which includes preparing and feeding complementary foods to their babies (Roshita, Schubert and Whittaker, 2012).
+They carefully monitor food safety and hygiene practices, observe how their babies respond to new foods, and create a comfortable eating environment that fosters positive eating habits.
 Fathers contribute through their traditional roles as providers, protectors, and role models.
-As providers, they ensure the family has access to quality ingredients and nutritious foods.
-In their protective capacity, they help maintain food and utensil safety.
+As providers, they ensure families have access to quality ingredients and nutritious foods.
+In their protective capacity, they help maintain the safety of food and eating utensils (Hook and Wolfe, 2012; Régnier-Loilier, 2015).
 As role models, they demonstrate healthy eating behaviors that their children can emulate.
-While these traditional gender roles remain common in Indonesia, there is a growing shift toward more active father involvement in complementary feeding practices, but in evidence practice this phenomenon reported to be contra and unknown (Russell, 2022).
-Thus, phenomenon underlined that in Indonesian context the father's roles are have a gap disparity context that tend to be show on they are focus on the how fulfilling and shadowing their "fathers duty framework" rather than involve in their child need directly.
+While these traditional gender roles are still common in Indonesia, there is a growing shift towards more active father involvement in complementary feeding practices, but in practice evidence, this phenomenon is reported to be contradictory and unknown (Starkweather et al., 2021; Herman, Mansur and Chang, 2023).
+Thus, this phenomenon underlines that in the Indonesian context, the role of fathers has a context of gap that tends to be shown in those who focus on how to fulfill and shadow their "father's task framework" rather than involving themselves in their children's needs directly.

 In role in providing complementary foods and changes in toddler growth charts, Parents' feeding patterns for children will also influence eating habits (Eshete et al., 2021).
 Mothers tend to provide more emotional support to children in providing food, so that children like and enjoy food more, this is the opposite of what fathers do.
 Father's involvement is very necessary and influences the nutritional status and development of children (Bimpong et al., 2020).
 The mother's role is very dominant in caring for and educating children so that they grow and develop into quality children.
 However, it would be even better if fathers also supported feeding patterns for toddlers (Isaacs, Neve and Hawkes, 2022).
 Having a husband's support can increase nutritional awareness behavior in the family.
 The roles of mothers and fathers both determine the optimal fulfillment of toddlers' nutritional needs, so it is necessary to optimize the role of fathers' participation in providing food to toddlers (Pradanie, Diyan Rachmawati and Cahyani, 2020).
-Family support is a motivating factor for mothers in feeding toddlers (Basri and Hadiu, 2020).
+Family support is a motivating factor for mothers in feeding toddlers (Basri and Hadju, 2020).
 Based on the concept of Friedman, the power structure in the family plays an important role in influencing family members.
 Parents have influence to influence their children to eat healthy and nutritious food.
-Current research focuses mostly on the mother's role in feeding toddlers and there is still limited research examining fathers' participation in toddler feeding patterns (Allotey, Flax, A. Ipadeola, et al., 2022).
+Current research focuses mostly on the mother's role in feeding toddlers and there is still limited research examining fathers' participation in toddler feeding patterns (Allotey, Flax, A. Ipadeola, et al., 2022k).
 Fathers, as husbands and fathers to their children, play essential roles as breadwinners, educators, protectors, and providers of security.
 They serve as heads of the family, active members of their social groups, and participants in their community.
 Research discussing the role of fathers in children's food consumption is still limited.
 The role of fathers is very important because apart from being parents, fathers are also role models for their children.
 Fathers have less responsibility than mothers for children's consumption, monitor children's consumption less, and rarely eat with children (Hadi et al., 2020; Eshete et al., 2021).